 1. Their application to be acknowledged

-I talked a bit about the fact that creating a positive candidate experience begins on your career site.
+It starts when the candidate applies to a job on your website.
 It should be quick and easy to apply to your job posting.
 Applicants should get some sort of notification letting them know that you’ve received their resume.
 Even if it doesn’t take long for candidates to apply to your job, they’re still investing their time in doing so and deserve to have their interest acknowledged.

 I know what you’re thinking… “I can’t spend my entire day getting back to 300 candidates who applied”.